Trip Highlights of Mera Peak Climbing

 Day 12: High camp-climb to Mera peak and back to Khare

-Today is the most essential and most robust day on any mountaineering trip.
-Sometimes, it is necessary to use more rope for the summit approach.
-It is due to crevasse hazards along the route.
+Today is the most essential and robust day on any mountaineering trip.
+Sometimes, more rope is necessary for the summit approach due to crevasse hazards along the route.
 As it starts to get light, we enjoy incredible views across to Baruntse (7129m), Chamlang (7319m), and Nau Lekh (6360m), with Makalu (8481m) looming behind.

 Now is the time to descend.
 You retrace your steps down to high camp.
 We will take pictures and enjoy the view.
-We drop by the same route back to our campsite at Khare for the night’s rest.
+We will then descend the same route back to our campsite at Khare for the night’s rest.
 You will find this day-long but inspirational one for your life!
 Overnight at Khare.

 13